MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-enterprise-sync.md

   - For customers that only have Azure AD P1 or P2, it’s required to enable the Azure AD Enterprise State Roaming feature to use Microsoft Edge Enterprise Sync.
 To learn more, see the [Enable Enterprise State Roaming in Azure Active Directory](/azure/active-directory/devices/enterprise-state-roaming-enable) article.

 - Microsoft 365 Business Premium, Business Standard, or Business Basic

+  > [!NOTE]
+  > Business Basic is supported, but some existing tenants need to be backfilled with the RMS_S_BASIC service plan needed by AIP.

 - Office 365 E1 and above
 - All EDU subscriptions (Microsoft Apps for Students or Faculty, Exchange Online for Students or Faculty, O365 A1 or above, Microsoft 365 A1 or above, or Azure Information Protection P1 or P2 for Students or Faculty)